alex-gamero/100-days-of-code/r2-log.md

 ### R2D6
 Today I had two more exams, they went really well, now it's time to start studying for the exam tomorrow, network interfaces.

+### R2D7
+Today was a quiet day.
+I had my last exam of the week, network interfaces, and it went really well.